codecurious-bln/basic-curriculum/app/index.md

 Hit `CTRL-C` in the terminal to quit the server.

-<span class="lead coach">Coach: Explain what each command does.
+<span class="lead coach"><i class="icon-comment-alt"> Coach</i>: Explain what each command does.
 What was generated?
 What does the server do?</span>

 # 2. Create Idea scaffold

 We’re going to use Rails’ scaffold functionality to generate a starting point that allows us to list, add, remove, edit, and view things; in our case ideas.

-<span class="lead coach">Coach: What is Rails scaffolding?
+<span class="lead coach"><i class="icon-comment-alt"> Coach</i>: What is Rails scaffolding?
 (Explain the command, the model name and related database table, naming conventions, attributes and types, etc.) What are migrations and why do you need them?</span>

     rails generate scaffold idea name:string description:text picture:string
     rake db:migrate